 The Covid-19 pandemic has caused challenges for all of us and we hope you are keeping safe and well.
-We decided not to print our members' magazine, 'Manx Nature', for the Spring/Summer 2020 edition as we believe that packing and delivery of the magazines would have put both volunteers and members at risk.
-We have therefore produced the magazine as a digital version which you can download here:
+We decided not to print our members' magazine, 'Manx Nature', for the Spring/Summer 2020 edition as we believed that packing and delivery of the magazines would have put both volunteers and members at risk.
+We therefore produced the magazine as a digital version which you can download here for free:

 Manx Nature Spring Summer 2020

 We are grateful to our Wildlife Watch events supporter, Lloyds Bank, who have made some of these resources possible.

 During lockdown we keep busy by producing a range of resources for everyone to discover more about their local wildlife and engage with nature without leaving the home.
 These videos, activities and spotting sheets are available to everyone, free of charge but we would love you to consider donating or becoming a member.

 Our Biodiversity and Education Officer, Dawn, spent her daily exercise allowance walking on the beach.
 Here are some of the things she found.
 You can find the beach picture that Dawn shows in her video here.

 Mires and Volunteering Officer, Sarah, has been out to the woods and beach with her two girls, Evie and Rosie.
 Here is what they found.

 Next, Dawn headed into the garden to look for minibeasts in the leaf litter.
 She's managed to bring these tiny invertebrates to life using her digital microscope.

 What's living inside our trees?
 Dawn talks about oak galls (including how to use them to make ink) and holly leaf miners.
 She uses her digital microscope to examine just what happened to the leaf eating parasites in her holly bush leaves.

 Our Communications Co-ordinator, Rachael, also looks after a herd of rare breed sheep.
 She takes us with her as she feeds them and also shows how their fleecec are turned into the wool that we wear.